abmfocus4/ai-conga-player/README.md

 Use the Makefile provided in the directory to run the program.

+Download the folder on your local, navigate inside the directory where the Makefile is stored using the console.
+Run one of the

 Commands permitted by the Makefile:

 1. `make fast_play` - Plays a game with random and computer agent until one of them wins.
 No user input required throughput the game